tqnvo/tqnvo.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng. in abc, Saimaa University of Applied Sciences, Lappeenrantan, Finland, 2014
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Computational Mechanics of Materials and Structures (COMMAS), University of Stuttgart, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Dr. rer. nat. in Applied and Computational Mathematics, RWTH Aaachen University, 2023 (expected)

 Work experience
 ======